eli8527/ci22/content/schedule/week5.md

 Bruno Munari

 HW
-A3: It’s all about type, due in 2 weeks
+A4: Garden of forking paths, due in 2 weeks